Antix5/markovmatch/readme.md

 In this small article we will explore an other approach inspired by automatic text generation allowing for a blazingly fast approximate string matching.
 (We will also talk about the limitations and possible solutions)

+The method used in the presentation is equivalent to the bigram method.
+This method is widely used in string matching engines.
+Here we will explore it but from an other perspective (allowing for a faster algorithm that what could be done naively).

 ## Introduction to Markov chains